Events

 Dr Sandya Hewamanne

-The Social Scientists’ Association (SSA) hosted a talk by Dr. Sandya Hewamanne, Professor of Anthropology in the Department of Sociology at the University of Essex England on the topic, “Post-Work Lives of Global Factory Workers in Sri Lanka, India and Bangladesh” on 1st of April 2025.
-Dr. Hewamanne’s lecture focused on the difficulties and complexities surrounding the post-work lives of the women factory workers in Sri Lanka, India and Bangladesh.
+This talk by Dr. Sandya Hewamanne, (University of Essex), on 1st April 2025 focused on the difficulties and complexities surrounding the post-work lives of the women factory workers in Sri Lanka, India and Bangladesh.
 Dr. Hewamanne identifies various factors like the pervasive impact of neoliberalism in both rural and urban regions and the positivist narratives about microfinance, that influence the decisions made by former factory workers.
 Key factors such as literacy rates, religion and the social/familial dynamics within countries and cultural contexts impact the quality of life and livelihoods of women.
 This session was followed by a Q&A session.

 Micro-Accountability and Bio-Politics (Foucault) in the Gig Economy: Revisiting Disciplinary Perspectives in the Neoliberal Era